 During the two-hour procedure, the expert surgeons removed the obstruction, which had been caused by the intestines twisting early in Nicholas’s fetal development.

-Nicholas was born with blocked intestines and was immediately transferred to Cincinnati Children's for care by the top gastroenterology team in the nation.
+Nicholas was born with blocked intestines and was immediately transferred to Cincinnati Children's for care by one of the top

 “These types of atresias generally occur because the blood supply to a piece of intestine doesn’t develop correctly or becomes blocked during fetal development,” says Richard Falcone, MD, MPH, who led the surgery.
 “So the intestine comes to a dead end – it’s not connected to the rest of the intestines.
 When babies with this condition feed, the food comes to a stop at the obstruction and then comes back up.
 They’ll just keep throwing up – they can’t survive if they can’t eat.”